christianmerkwirth/cloudRTools/README.md

 * Flow processing frameworks  (e.g. Map-Reduce, Flume)
 * Query processing frameworks (e.g. BigQuery)

 Flow processing frameworks allow the user to describe a sequence of processing steps that will be executed on a distributed data set.
-While the framework might compile an optimized execution plan, using these framework is still closer to a traditional programming paradigm.
+While the framework might compile an optimised execution plan, using these framework is still closer to a traditional programming paradigm.

 Query processing frameworks execute SQL-like queries against a specially formatted data set.
 While those frameworks limit